-Computer speakers run a whole gamut of model types and price ranges, from basic two-speaker setups to advanced 5.1 surround sound units that deliver maximum immersions.
-They also come in a variety of physical designs, from subtle units for a basic home office to eye-catching RGB models for building the ultimate gaming battlestation.
+The best computer speakers run a whole gamut of model types and price ranges, from basic two-speaker setups to advanced 5.1 surround sound units complete with booming subwoofers.
+They also come in a variety of designs, whether you want something subtle for the office or want something with dazzling RGB lights for a gaming setup.

 What are the best computer speakers?